 Clearly, it’s not a good idea to put your house on the line for a small business that hasn’t even gotten off the ground yet.
 It’s a better idea to raise funds from family and friends in order to get your enterprise up and running.

-We've gone over the risks of home equity loans, but we haven’t talked about the other option that's out there.
+We’ve gone over the risks behind some of the ways you can use a home equity loan, but we haven’t talked about the other options out there.

 A sale-leaseback program allows you to sell your home and then stay in it.
 That means you’ll have access to your full home equity without running the risk of losing your home.

 There are plenty of ways to use a home equity loan.
 Talk to a financial consultant today to find out what is and is not a good use for you.